ziming/filament/packages/panels/docs/03-resources/05-viewing-records.md

 Alternatively, if you're viewing records in a modal action, check out the [Actions documentation](../../actions/prebuilt-actions/view#customizing-data-before-filling-the-form).

 ## Lifecycle hooks

 Hooks may be used to execute code at various points within a page's lifecycle, like before a form is filled.
 To set up a hook, create a protected method on the View page class with the name of the hook:

-There are several available hooks for the View pages:

 ```php
 use Filament\Resources\Pages\ViewRecord;